 Signature Courses: Colonial North America and the Revolution, The Fragile American Republic, Civil War and Reconstruction, The Antebellum South, The New South, US Military History

-Signature Courses: Medieval Europe, Early Modern Europe, Revolutionary Europe, The World at War, Europe Since 1945, Germany and Central Europe, Russia and Eastern Europe
+Signature Courses: The World at War, Revolutionary Europe, Germany and Central Europe, Russia and Eastern Europe, Europe since 1945

 Myra Ann Houser teaches courses on Africa and the Caribbean.
 An OBU alumna, she received her BA in history, mass communications, and Russian (2007), then an MA in comparative history from the College of William and Mary (2009) and PhD in African and African Diaspora History at Howard University (2014).
-She has also been a visiting student at the University of the Western Cape and received funding from Phi Alpha Theta, the American Historical Association, Columbia University, and the Tokyo Foundation.
-She is interested in many things, primarily legal and intellectual histories of decolonization and anti-apartheid work as they relate to transnational connections.
-She has published in Atlantic Studies, History in Africa, Human Rights Review, and Safundi, and in edited volumes and on professional blogs.
+She has also been a visiting researcher at the University of the Western Cape and received research funding from Phi Alpha Theta, the American Historical Association, Columbia University, and the Tokyo Foundation.
+She is interested in many things, primarily legal and intellectual histories of decolonization and transnational anti-apartheid work.
+She has published in Atlantic Studies, History in Africa, Human Rights Review, and Safundi, in edited volumes, and on professional blogs.
 She is currently revising a monograph on the Southern Africa Project of the Lawyers’ Committee for Civil Rights Under Law.
-She has also begun work on two new projects–a biography of activist George Houser (no relation) and a monograph on liberation-related legal infrastructure developments in Frontline States.
+She has also begun work on two new projects–a biography of activist George Houser (no relation) and a monograph on how southern African Frontline States developed legal infrastructures in response to apartheid.

-Signature Courses: (Introduction to) African History, Colonial Africa, Decolonization, African Enslavement, Apartheid, The Caribbean, Introduction to Social Justice, seminars and practicums in Social Justice Studies
+Signature Courses: (Introduction to) African History, Apartheid, The Caribbean, Colonial Africa, Decolonization, African Enslavement, Introduction to Social Justice, seminars and practicums in Social Justice Studies